nuhaydogdu/PCAT/README.md

 Image upload website that I coded using Node.js/Express.

-# Technologies I use:
+## Technologies I use:

-Node js
+- Node js

-MongoDB
+- MongoDB

-ejs template
+- ejs template

-multer
+- multer

-method-override
+- method override

-# What I learned:
+## What I learned:

 Creating Schema and Model using MongoDB